ddixonjr/Tweedar/README.md

 <p class="p11">TDRTweetsController.h</p>
 <p class="p3"><br></p>
 <p class="p4">Instance Methods</p>
+<p class="p7">attemptTwitterAccessAuthorization</p>
+<p class="p8">Queries the local store of favorited tweet IDs to determine whether or not the tweet passed in is has been favorited.</p>
+<p class="p9">- (void)attemptTwitterAccessAuthorization</p>
+<p class="p8">Starts the attempt to authorize access to twitter via an existing Twitter account in the iOS account store.
+This method will call the either the didObtainTwitterAccountInTweetsController: or didFailToObtainTwitterAccountInTweetsController: delegate method based on its success or failure, respectively.</p>
+<p class="p10"><b>Discussion</b></p>
+<p class="p8">Starts the attempt to authorize access to twitter via an existing Twitter account in the iOS account store.
+This method will call the either the didObtainTwitterAccountInTweetsController: or didFailToObtainTwitterAccountInTweetsController: delegate method based on its success or failure, respectively.</p>
+<p class="p10"><b>Declared In</b></p>
+<p class="p11">TDRTweetsController.h</p>
+<p class="p12"><br></p>
 <p class="p7">isFavoritedTweet:</p>
 <p class="p8">Queries the local store of favorited tweet IDs to determine whether or not the tweet passed in is has been favorited.</p>
 <p class="p9">- (BOOL)isFavoritedTweet:(TDRTweet *)<i>tweet</i></p>